 Is match fixing in tennis an apparent problem?

-Match fixing has been continuously extending its influence to various sports there is today.
+Match fixing has been continuously extending its influence to various sports there is today and he same goes for tennis games .
 There are scandals sprouting in different sports like football which is somewhat experiencing a daily dose of disclosures regarding match fixing or fixing of some aspects of a certain match.
 Though the mainstream and conventional media of today is having a trouble in delegating and reporting the said topic, also due to their complete absence of understanding and knowledge about different waging industry and markets especially in sports, it is definitely evident that the bane of this problem spread across through different sports, is something that needs attention.

 Match fixing in tennis has not yet experienced a major and paramount scandal on the said topic, but many events have come close to it especially a match between Martin Vassallo Arguello and Nikolay Davydenko in 2008 during the Polish Open which was documented.
 This event has evidently brought to light the issue of match fixing in the eyes of many fans though there were no charges pushed to them.

-There were also tennis players, although few, who have been banned for life for match fixing in tennis.
+There were also top tennis stars , although few, who have been banned for life for match fixing in tennis.
 In 2011, Serbian David Savic with 363 best ranking and 55 best ranking Daniel Koellerer was sentenced for the mentioned charge.
 Also, in early 2013, Sergei Krotiouk was also sentenced for life ban in tennis due to match fixing also.

 These three were the only players who were banned due to match fixing.
 Others were banned for waging on various matches which were not their own.